KidkArolis/location-bar/README.md

 ## Tests, etc.

-Currently we're using Backbone.js#f6fa0cb87e26bb3d1b7f47144fd720d1ab48e88f.
-That is the code and tests are adapted from that version of Backbone.

 The full original `Backbone.Router` tests from Backbone project are being run after replacing Backbone.history with locationBar to make sure full compatiblity, and some aditional tests (for new methods) have been added as well.

+The code and tests are adapted from Backbone 1.1.0.